VictortheGreat7/shells/README.md

 # Simple Shell Project

 This project is a simple implementation of a shell, written in C. It provides a basic shell interface for users to enter commands, and then executes those commands by creating child processes and using system calls to run them.
+This project was carried out by Great-victor Ajorin and Paul James.

 ## Files